Iyashi/ollama/README.md

   ]
 }
 ```

+> **Notice**: You can also add other APIs like ChatGPT to Continue.
+Refer to their documentation.

 Now you should have auto code completion in VSCode and should be able to start a new chat session with `Ctrl+Shift+P` `> Continue: New Session`.